dudintv/dudin.tv/content/articles/vizrt-script-1.md

 ```

 Note:
 * I used short form of increment ```angle += step```.
-Of cource I could write ```angle = angle + step```.
+Of course, I could write ```angle = angle + step```.
 But the short form is more understandable and shorter ;) I've told to the program "Please increase angle by step" — ```angle += step```.
 * I added float dots into dividing ```360.0/50.0```.
-I did this specially to avoiding [integer division errors](https://stackoverflow.com/questions/7286681/why-does-integer-division-code-give-the-wrong-answer/39286090).
-I clarify to compiler that it's must not simplyfy here and, please, divide them as rational numbers (as float, not integer).
+I did this especially to avoiding [integer division errors](https://stackoverflow.com/questions/7286681/why-does-integer-division-code-give-the-wrong-answer/39286090).
+I clarify to the compiler that it's must not simplify here and, please, divide them as rational numbers (as float, not integer).
 * I didn't check strict equality ```if angle == 360```!
 I have to check it with some margin in case of calculation accuracy error ```if angle >= 360```.
 This way I guarantee reliability the script.
 And, it's the "best practice".

-If add this script to any container, it will start to rotating counterclock-wise one turn by one second approximatelly.
+If add this script to any container, it will start to rotate counterclockwise one turn by one-second approximately.
-If your render have 60 fps, it will rotation little faster.
+If your render has 60 fps, it will rotation little faster.

 One more example with ```OnExecPerField()```.
 Try to understand what it does?
 ```basic